Barbara Lovenheim

 Barbara Lovenheim (Note: There is also a Barbara Pitlick Lovenheim from Rochester, New York, who married into the Lovenheim family.) is an American journalist and author who founded the online magazine NYCitywoman.com.
 She has written for The Wall Street Journal, The New York Times, and other newspapers and magazines.
 Lovenheim has also written the books Beating the Marriage Odds: When You Are Smart, Single, and Over 35 and Survival in the Shadows: Seven Jews Hidden in Hitler’s Berlin.

 Personal life and education

 Barbara Lovenheim, the daughter of May (Yampolski) and Clifford Lovenheim, was raised in Rochester, New York.
 Her siblings are John and Martha.
 An honors student at Monroe High School, she was an English major at Barnard College, graduating in 1962.
 Seeking advanced degrees, she graduated from the University of Wisconsin with a master's degree and from the University of Rochester with her Ph.D. in 1990.
 She partnered with John Grimes when she was about the age of 50.
-Grimes was a radio news correspondent for ABC.
-He had three children Nancy, Austin, Sean.
-Grimes retired in 1997 and died on October 4, 2020.
-Lovenheim and Grimes were together for 30 years.
-Lovenheim is a member of the Barnard-Columbia Alumni Social Committee.
+Grimes was a radio news correspondent for ABC.Lovenheim is a member of the Barnard-Columbia Alumni Social Committee.